 2017 Women’s Conference

-This year’s Conference, the discussion revolved around the potential of different kinds of education to mobilise women to engage in the struggle for gender equality and in preparing women and girls to participate fully in the development and maintenance of democratic institutions of governance.
-The programme has been carefully constructed in order to ensure that there is the possibility for a free exchange of ideas and debate.
-Women’s education is an important step in the path towards the achievement of self-determination for Kashmir, and this conference aims to be a significant part of that process.
+The Kashmir-Council EU, in coordination with the Friends of Kashmir group, held the 2017 Women’s Conference, entitled as ‘Educating Women for Peace – a South Asia Perspective’ within the premises of the European Parliament.
+The first day of the conference was addressed by a number of European parliamentarians, human rights activists, experts and intellectuals from different countries.
+The second day of the event involved a workshop on the role of women, and on the problems involved in educating them for peace and democracy.
+The discussions revolved around the potential of different kinds of education to mobilise women to engage in the struggle for gender equality and in preparing women and girls to participate fully in the development and maintenance of democratic institutions of governance.
+Access to basic education is a fundamental human right.
+Ensuring this right as a reality for girls and women has been an international commitment for several decades now.
+Women’s education is an important step in the path towards the achievement of self-determination for Jammu and Kashmir, and this conference aims to be a significant part of that process.